Seerden/Bits/roadmap.md

 - Deploy from a Docker image, on a DigitalOcean droplet
 - Try to implement OAuth for authentication, or try an e-mail verification strategy if it seems too messy for DX for some reason.

-# Components
-## NewHabit
-### Description:
-`NewHabit` form.
-Allows users to specify a new habit they wish to track.

-## TODO:
-- Create minimum viable version of the form;
-    - [x] Implement reducer in useNewHabit to update newHabit state based on user input.
-    - [x] Implement onChange handlers that call the reducer, for each field in NewHabit.
-    - [x] Set up database skeleton on the backend.
-    - [] Implement REST route on front- and backend to (GET, PUT and) POST Habits.

-- Create Habit completion timeline;
-    - [] Start conceptualizing the task timeline layout and functionality.

 # Learning objectives and overview
 - [] Testing React reducers
 - [] Add an animation library to my frontend skillset: